axllent/wireguard-vanity-keygen/README.md

 ### Why do I need this?

 You don't.
-I wrote it because I run a Wireguard server, which does not provide any reference as to who the key belongs to (`wg` on the server).
+I wrote it because I run a WireGuard server, which does not provide any reference as to who the key belongs to (`wg` on the server).
 Using vanity keys, I can at least identify connections.
 I also wanted to learn more about multi-coe processing in Golang.